ezpaarse-project/ezpaarse/doc/configuration/parametres.md

 To specify the verbosity level from ezPAARSE's feedback.
 The higher levels include the lower ones.
   - **error**: blocking errors, abnormal treatment termination.
   - **warn**: errors not fatal to the treatment.
-  - **info**: general informations (requested format, ending notification, number of ECs generated...).
+  - **info**: general informations (requested format, ending notification, number of access events generated...).
   - **verbose**: more precise than info, gives more information about each stage of the treatment.
   - **silly**: every detail of the treatment (parser not found, line ignored, unsuccessful search in a pkb...).